boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.6.1 =
+* Fix a bug where group associations could be lost when Docs were edited by non-admins
 * Add a filter for auto-generated Apache attachment rewrite rules
 * Better error notice for Apache users with AllowOverride issues
 * Improved layout of attachment drawer